shitfuckery/usb_stick/README.md

 # The Shitfuckery USB Stick

-## A complete Linux Linux system on an encrypted USB stick.
+## A complete Linux Mint system on an encrypted USB stick.
 Your OS, your software, your files, your privacy, any computer.

 <!-- Future home of an image to represent the Shitfuckery USB Stick -->